A Comprehensive and Easy Guide to Prevent and Kill Head Lice

 - Ensure that each child has their own pillow and blanket.
 It's a great idea to have them bring their own from home, stating that you simply don't have enough for all of the children.
 While many parents will send these with their child anyway, some may not.
 If a child doesn't have their own, however, it's not a big deal.
 You can quickly throw them in the dryer the next day, just to be cautious.

-- Put up your child's hair accessories and hair brush or comb before everyone gets there.
+- Put away your child's hair accessories and hairbrush or comb before everyone gets there.
 When little girls play dress up, they are quick to simply use their friend's stuff.
 Even after the dress up stage has passed, it's still pretty common.
-If you take a couple extra minutes to put up hair brushes and accessories, this won't be an issue.
+If you take a couple extra minutes to put away hair brushes and accessories, this won't be an issue.

 - Don't be too embarrassed to look at a child's hair.
 It can be embarrassing for both your child and their friend for you to look through a child's hair if they are scratching their head.
 A more subtle way to do this is to offer to braid their hair or pull their hair back.
 If you do find lice in a child's hair, a discreet phone call can be made to the child's parents.
 Remember, it is not the child's fault they have lice.
 Calling their parents or talking somewhere that the other children can hear may embarrass them.

 How Long Does It Take to Get Rid of Lice?